aashishshetye08/LGMVIP-Web---Internship/Task2-UserCard/README.md

-# User Card Layout using React.js
+# User Card Layout using React

 ## To Run the App: